-AWS provides a complete monitoring engine called CloudWatch; it works with metrics – including custom, user-provided metrics – and is able to raise alarms when any such metric crosses a certain threshold.
-This is the tool that is used for all perfomance monitoring tasks within AWS.
+AWS provides a complete monitoring engine called CloudWatch.
+This works with metrics, including custom, user-provided metrics and it’s able to raise alarms when any such metric crosses a certain threshold.
+This is the only tool used for perfomance monitoring tasks within AWS.

-This text will cover a monitoring scenario regarding deploying an arbitrary appplication to the cloud and being able to determine what causes the performance limits to be met, be it the application code itself or resource limits enforced by Amazon.
+This text will cover a monitoring scenario regarding deploying an arbitrary application to the “Cloud” and then being able to determine what causes performance limiting, be it in the application code itself or coming from limits enforced by Amazon.

 Scenario

-Let’s assume that one has just started using Amazon Web Services and is deploying applications on free tier or other general purpose (T2) instances.
-One learns that the general purpose instances work with “credits” that allow dealing with short spikes through performance bursting – but once the credits are exhausted the performance is reverted to some baseline.
-All the particular details do not make a lot of sense but one needs to know if the application can meet the desired service limits with this setup.
+Let’s assume that you have just started using Amazon Web Services and are deploying applications on this free tier or by using general purpose (T2) instances.
+You quickly learn that the general purpose instances work with “credits” that allow dealing with short load spikes through performance bursting, but when these credits are exhausted, instance performance is reverted to some baseline.
+These particular details do not make a lot of sense, but you need to know if the application can meet the desired service targets while sticking to this setup.

 The big data repository known as Chef Server is manipulated with a tool called knife.
 The general (simplified) syntax for this tool is: